Sherman House Hotel: Third hotel

-Francis Cornwall Sherman rebuilt his hotel.
+The hotel was rebuilt again.
 From 1872 to 1873, the hotel's third structure was constructed at the same site as the previous hotels.
 The third hotel, as with the second, was designed by William W. Boyington.
 The building was 160 feet long along Randolph Street and 181 feet long along Clark Street.
 As with the previous building, the entrance was located along Clark Street.
 The ladies' entrance was along Randolph Street.
 The building had a courtyard, and featured fireproof vaults.
-The building was constructed from grey sandstone quarried from a newly opened quarry in Kankakee, Illinois.
+The building was constructed from gray sandstone quarried from a newly opened quarry in Kankakee, Illinois.
 The building was 115 feet tall.
 It contained 300 luxurious rooms, including suites.

 The hotel was one of the city's "big four" post-fire hotels, the other three being the Grand Pacific, Palmer House, and the Tremont House.

-The hotel attracted high-profile theatre actors to reside in it, including Joseph Jefferson and Maurice Barrymore.
+The hotel attracted high-profile theater actors to reside in it, including Joseph Jefferson and Maurice Barrymore.

 The hotel came to be the Chicago headquarters of the Democratic Party.

 In 1904, Joseph Beifeld became owner of the hotel.
 For the twenty years prior to that, the hotel had been run by J. Irving Pierce, who had been proceeded by three generations of the Sherman family in operating the hotel.

 The hotel was home to the famous College Inn restaurant.

 In September 1909, the hotel closed to be replaced with a new structure.